timhobbs/PinballY-Scripts/README.md

 - `launchAnimations`: adds custom media for loading animations
 - `launchLoadingVideo`: displays a single loading animation file for all tables
 - `randomLoadingAnimations`: displays a random file from `Videos` for loading animation
+- `showApronCard`: adds a new apron card screen that displays high scores for tables
+- `toggleDmdWindow`: toggles the DMD window off when a table is started

 ## How do I set it up?